 With a goal to surround students upon arrival to the Penn State Hazleton campus with the Sustainable Development Goals, the Green Team wove the goals into arrival packets, bulletin board displays, interactive programs and social media.
 Knowing that conversations are the best behavior change tool, they created a "Can We Talk" series covering topics such as social justice, gender inequities, hunger and poverty.

 Stand Up for Movement in Sedentary Careers

-Stemming from the "Sustainability Lives Here" Green Bag Lunch in January, the Smeal College of Business Green Team set out to promote health, as individual goals for You@PSU.
+The Smeal College of Business Green Team set out to promote health, as individual goals for their Performance Management Goals.